charleennewland/blog/operational_excellence_pt2.md

 Both definitions underline the significance of correct behaviour by individuals within the organisation in order to achieve operational excellence.

-This means that the company not only guarantees that staff at all levels have the information and tools necessary to assist the organisation achieve operational excellence, but it also instills behaviour in-line with operational excellence into the culture.
-You need both the knowledge to use the correct tools and a culture to use the tools.
+This means that the company not only ensures that employees at all levels have the information and tools they need to help the organisation achieve operational excellence, but it also instills operational excellence-related behaviour in the culture.
+To be succesfull you you need both the knowledge and a culture that promotes operational excellence.

 <p align="center">
   <img width="300" height="300" src="https://github.com/charleennewland/blog/assets/138404574/aaa46a3c-78e4-4195-90a4-0ef6d08965be/300/300">